Draggie306/EditingCheatSheets/A Level/A level OCR Geography - Physical.md

 [< Back to A Level Cheat Sheets](https://ibaguette.com/cheatsheets/alevel)
 # OCR A Level Geography - Glaciation Revision Notes Cheat Sheet

+**⚠ Please note, this is a work-in-progress, somewhat unfinished document.
+The most unfinished sections are marked with [tbd] and there may be general issues and typos. ⚠**

 [Latest update: 12/05/2025 17:31.
 Last content addition: 07/06/2023 23:16.](https://gist.github.com/Draggie306/1072270b844cda3e271d6f484aa9a976)